rr190/devops/README.md

 # task-tracker

 A minimal Flask task-tracker API, deployed through a complete CI/CD pipeline to AWS.
-The app itself is intentionally simple — this project is a demonstration of the pipeline around it: automated testing, containerization, infrastructure as code, continuous deployment, and monitoring.
+The app itself is intentionally simple.
+This project is a demonstration of the pipeline around it: automated testing, containerization, infrastructure as code, continuous deployment, and monitoring.

 ![CI](https://github.com/rr190/devops/actions/workflows/ci.yml/badge.svg)